-C. Certification and Other Matters
+C. Other Matters

 - i.
-A healthcare facility's managing authority or the responsible healthcare provider shall certify to MDH via secretary.health@maryland.gov that all of the above conditions for resumption of elective and non-urgent medical procedures have been met prior to resuming operations.
-A copy of this self-certification notice shall be posted prominently in the facility for the attention of patients and staff. - ii.
-Complaints about a healthcare facility's implementation of these measures may be directed to the Office of Health Care Quality at https://health.maryland.gov/ohcq/Pages/Complaints.aspx.
-A healthcare provider's failure to comply with the terms of this order shall be considered to constitute unprofessional conduct, and written complaints about such failures may be directed to the appropriate health occupation board. - iii.
-MDH does not construe the immunity provisions in Pub.
-Safety Art. §14-3A-06 or Health Gen. Art. § 18-907 to apply to a healthcare provider or facility performing non-COVID-19 related procedures or appointments. - iv.
-Social distancing requirements must be strictly maintained in all settings where people must wait in order to minimize direct contact between individuals within the healthcare setting and use of non-traditional alternatives is encouraged (e.g., call ahead registration; waiting in a car until called). - v.
+Social distancing requirements must be strictly maintained in all settings where people must wait in order to minimize direct contact between individuals within the healthcare setting and use of non-traditional alternatives is encouraged (e.g., call ahead registration; waiting in a car until called). - ii.
 All healthcare workers, patients, and others must be screened for COVID-19 symptoms upon arrival for shift or visit.
-Staff must stay home if they are showing COVID-19 symptoms. - vi.
+Staff must stay home if they are showing COVID-19 symptoms. - iii.
 All healthcare facilities and healthcare providers must plan for and implement enhanced workplace infection control measures in accordance with the most current CDC guidelines: